sahiljoster32/local_lib_tut/README.md

-scripts going to be added soon!!!!!!
+django_scripts going to be added soon!!!!!!